isabella232/dynamic-media-classic.en-1/help/support.md

 * Scene7 Publishing System company name.
 * Your name, phone number, and e-mail address.
-* Scene7 application, platform, and version.
+* Dynamic Media Classic application, platform, and version.
 * Issue description and the steps necessary to reproduce the problem.
 * Error message, if any.
 * Browser type and version, if applicable.